mk360/feh-battles/src/architecture.md

 - Activate or deactivate an effect.
 - Run arithmetic operations specified by the Cursor.

 The issue is, I had to figure out how to make battle previews, which should be stateless and be computed separately.
-Simply clone the whole Hero, so that the Cursors attached to them would not point to the main class.
+Simply clone the whole Hero, so that the Cursors attached to them would not point to the main instance.
 Problem solved.

 That turned out to be a naive approach for a few reasons: